squidsoup/kiwipycon-2016-youngcoders/students.md

 Python has a handy module called `time` which we can import to do all sorts of time related things, including pausing our program!

-Add another import statement to your code:
+Add another import statement to the top of your code:

 ```python
 import time